Updated May 2022

 2. Pay is competitive

-The average salary for a truck driver in the United States is $43,000, but those who work for private fleets can make almost double.
+The average salary for a truck driver in the United States was $48,310 in 2021, but those who work for private fleets can make almost double.
 Since drivers are in-demand, most companies have great benefits, too.
 And on top of all that, wages for truck drivers are rising anywhere from 8-12% every year, according to the ATA’s chief economist.
+Recently, major carriers in the industry have been raising pay past the initial 8-12%.

 3. Promotions are standard